MCP HubMCP Hub

 Obtain a Logfire Read Token

-To make requests to the Logfire APIs, create a "read token" in the "Read Tokens" section of your project settings in Logfire: Logfire Read Tokens.
+Create one in the "Read Tokens" section of your project settings in Logfire:

-With uv installed and a Logfire read token, manually run the MCP server using uvx.
-Specify your read token with the LOGFIRE_READ_TOKEN environment variable or --read-token flag:
+With uv installed and a Logfire read token, run the MCP server using uvx:

 LOGFIRE_READ_TOKEN=YOUR_READ_TOKEN uvx logfire-mcp